 Get involved, discover new opportunities and push yourself to achieve your goals.

-The FA has partnered with the University of Gloucestershire to set up only 1 of 9 FA Women’s High Performance Football Centre’s (FA WHPFC) in the Country.
+The FA has partnered with University of Gloucestershire to set up 1 of only 9 FA Women’s High Performance Football Centre’s (FA WHPFC) in the Country.

 The centres will provide an educational and community-based setting to recruit, develop and deploy coaches, who will lead and inspire player development specifically in the women’s and girls’ game.

-The programme at the University of Gloucestershire has been in full flow now since January 2018 and in turn has delivered successful programmes to students, grassroots coaches, and those coaches working in the Female Talent Pathway.
+The programme at UoG has been in full flow now since January 2018 and in turn has delivered successful programmes to students, grassroots coaches, and those coaches working in the Female Talent Pathway.